-The language is contrary to IRS parlance
+The language is contrary to IRS parlance.

 You want to be careful not to unintentionally describe your non-profit in a way that will make you ineligible for tax-exempt status.
 Make sure you refer to the tax-exempt purposes found in Section 501(c)(3).
 These purposes include charitable, religious, and educational, among many others.
 Review what is specifically meant by the term charitable.

-Tax-exempt organizations are prohibited from engaging in planned activities
+Tax-exempt organizations are prohibited from engaging in planned activities.

-This can be a confusing part of the process—tax languages change between activities, and there are many different kinds of exemptions.
+This can be a confusing part of the process tax languages change between activities, and there are many different kinds of exemptions.
 Again, it is recommended to work with a qualified non-profit attorney in order to select the correct language.

 Your organization’s assets must be dedicated to tax-exempt purposes.
 Because of this, a Dissolution Clause must be included in the articles of incorporation that clarifies where assets will go if the organization is dissolved.
-Don’t skip this step” without this clause, the IRS will reject your application for tax-exemption.
+Don’t skip this step” without this clause, the IRS will reject your application for tax exemption.

 If you have any concerns about the language in your articles of incorporation, don’t hesitate to connect with a qualified non-profit lawyer.
 If you’ve done your research and created a strong, workable plan for your non-profit organization, you’re ready to form a legal entity and apply for tax-exempt status.
 Download our free guide to the basic steps you’ll need to take and set your organization up to succeed for years to come.